noamzuck/d-base/README.md

 | `id`       | string | _Optional._ "a1b2c3d4" |

 ### check
-Checks if a row in the database or the database exists.
+The function checks if a specific row or database exists.

 | Parameter  | Type          | Example     |
 |------------|---------------|-------------|